IU5HKU/MiniWXStation/README.md

 #endif
 ```

-Self explanatory, this settings are needed if you want a static ip for the station
+Self explanatory, this settings are needed if you want a static ip for the station.
+More detail about this funny project will follow ASAP.